-The Bite Mobile streaked through the air, ANOS’s aircraft in hot pursuit.
-The government/corporate agency wasn’t using the stereotypical unmarked helicopters or fixed-wing flyers, they’d deployed a fleet of sleek, evil-looking saucers, comprised of harsh angles and pointed crags, with a distinct point that defined their tips.
-Like the fucked-up offspring of a F-117 and the classic, Gray Alien disc.
+The Bite Mobile streaked through the air, tailed by ANOS’s evil-ass aircraft.
+The government/corporate agency weren’t using unmarked choppers or fixed-wing flyers, they’d deployed a fleet of sleek, nasty-looking saucers—harsh angles and pointed crags, with a distinct point that defined their tips.
+Like the fucked-up offspring of a F-117 and the stereotypical Gray Alien disc.

-“FLYER: YOU ARE IN POSSESSION OF CLASSIFIED TECHNOLOGY—A DIRECT VIOLATION OF THE CHENEY-KOCH ACT.
+“FLYER: ACCORDING TO YOUR QUANTUM SIGNATURE, YOU ARE IN POSSESSION OF CLASSIFIED TECH—A DIRECT VIOLATION OF THE CHENEY-KOCH ACT.
 GROUND YOUR AIRCRAFT NOW.”
 The wing commander’s voice echoed through the Bite Mobile.

 “How can we hear them?”
 Eun glanced at Peter.
 “It’s like they’re in here with us.”

 “Metasonics.”
-Peter gritted his teeth and held on to his door grip, located on the ceiling to his upper left.
-“They cancel out extraneous noise.
+Peter gritted his teeth and squeezed a door grip for balance, located on the ceiling to his upper left.
+“Cancels out extraneous noise.
 It’s Atlantean tech.
 WHOA!”
-The autopilot (it wasn’t really autopilot—Peter’s extradimensional bestie Bitefighter had distributed his consciousness throughout the car) took them into a steep dive.
+The autopilot (it wasn’t really autopilot; Bitefighter had distributed his consciousness throughout the car) took them into a steep dive.
 Their black-booted pursuers followed doggedly behind.

-“In terms of maneuverability, they’re in our league.”
+“Maneuverability-wise, they’re just as good us.”
 Peter looked back as the car leveled out.
 “Figures—they’ve all got access to 115.
 Area 51, go fuck yourself.”

 “She’s getting away.”
-Kora pointed at Dee: a fifty-foot tall, human-wasp hybrid with an octet of spider legs drooping down from her belly.
-ANOS had deployed dozens of tri-saucers to bring her down, but Dee was blasting them out of the air with pulses of light that shot from her stinger.
+Kora pointed at Dee, now a fifty-foot tall, human-wasp hybrid with an octet of spider legs drooping down from her belly.
+Dozens of tri-saucers were swooping by, blasting away, but Dee was shooting them down with her unholy munitions: pulses of light that shot from her stinger.

-Her booming laughter filled the sky, causing nearby attack saucers to veer off into drunken whirls.
-Some regained their bearings, others spun out and crashed against the hills.
+Her booming laughter filled the sky, causing nearby craft to veer and whirl.
+Some managed to regain their bearings, others spun out and crashed in the hills.

 Dee let loose with another guffaw.
 Once again, ANOS’s aircraft zig-zagged randomly, like smoke-addled bees.